vmakhin/ERT_tasks/Assessment_IRI_EDP/README.md

 #### Generate IRI2016 code running and plotting gnuplot of DENSITY vs HEIGHT

-     Copy from subfolder iri_driver two files to main folder:
+>Copy from subfolder iri_driver two files to main folder:
 ***iri_driver_main.c and iri_driver_sub.for***
 ```
      [userdir]$cp iri_driver/iri_driver_main.c
      [userdir]$cp iri_driver/iri_driver_sub.for
 ```
-     After that run three make commanda:
+     After that run the three make commands:

 ##### Create SHARED IRI library from Fortran subroutines
 ```
      [userdir]$make create_shared_lib77
 ```
-#### Create object file for function iri_driver_main.c with ANSI C request to plot GNUPLOT chart
+#### Create the object file for function iri_driver_main.c with ANSI C request to plot GNUPLOT chart

      This interface was built using gnuplot_i ANSI C interface [gnuplot_i](http://ndevilla.free.fr/gnuplot/).

-     In this function  we define interaction with GNUPLOT library using gnuplot_i.o object file
+     In this step  we define the interaction with GNUPLOT library using gnuplot_i.o object file

 ```
      [userdir]$make iri_driver_mainc
 ```
-     #### NEXT step is to use make command to create executable:
+#### NEXT step is to use make command to create the executable program:
 ```
      [userdir]$make test_gfortranmain
 ```

-     ##### After run this generates executable file test_gfortranmain.out
+##### After that step generate the executable file test_gfortranmain.out

-     We will run it using command:
+#### We will run it using the command:
 ```
      [userdir]$./test_gfortranmain.out
 ```
      This command will call ***IRI2016 model*** and produce ***GNUPLOT chart***

-     If we use ***set terminal X11*** plot will stay open until press q on keyboard or close chart using X on the right corner of window with chart.
+     If we use ***set terminal X11*** the plot will stay open until one presses q on keyboard or closes this chart using X on the right corner of the chart window.

-     In current setup *** code will produce PNG file*** in the folder.
+     In current setup *** code will produce PNG file*** in the current folder.

-     Example of the PNG image format file generated by using gnuplot with **set terminal PNG**
+     An example of the PNG image format file generated by using gnuplot with **set terminal PNG** is presented below

 <img src="NevsH.png"  alt="drawing"  width="400"  height="400"/>

-     In order to produce file with image one need to change type of terminal.
+     In order to produce the file with an image on the screen one needs to change the type of the terminal to X11.

 <!-- ['Electron Density vs Altitude'](NevsH.png) -->

-**This is limited version of code to produce EDP (Electron Density Profile)** **for a given time and location of interest**
+**This is a limited version of the code to produce EDP (Electron Density Profile)** **for a given time and the location of interest**

-     EXAMPLE of OUTPUT is NevsH.png file is in the current folder
+## An EXAMPLE of OUTPUT is NevsH.png file is in the current folder

-**WORK is IN PROGRESS to extend capabilities of this set of functions and subroutines**
+**The WORK is IN PROGRESS to extend the capabilities of this set of functions and subroutines**

 **As a Result of This project**
      We created tar file with all script files to build IRI2016 model

-     and produce chart of  Electron number density vs height from 60 to 600 km.
+     and produce a chart of  Electron Number Density vs Altitude from 60 to 600 km.

-**The users can get help with your project sending email to:**
+**The users can get help with their projects sending email to:**

      vmakhin@gmail.com